rivue/Gamified-Study-Tool/README.md

             - Make sure to account for duplicate section names, and other error checking etc... and check for duplicate names for that unit or something
             - go back to come_back_to
             - why is this empty? --> rag_context:
-            - enable db.rollback for section generation
+            - enable db.rollback for section generation - jules (?)
-            - make popups disappear for edit mode <-- next
+            - make popups disappear for edit mode <-- next - jules
-            - make sure add stepping stone button displays like a loading bar or something to prevent users from leaving while api call is still generating

         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
             - ⭐️ Delete sections requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete Units (requires entering the name of the unit / course just for accidental reasons)